Animal rescue groups worked ahead of the ban to make sure dogs got out of Montreal. (Photo: One Last Chance/Facebook)

 "For the dogs who are already on the Island and are surrendered to local pounds and shelters, there may be a possibility to adopt these discarded dogs, but this will heavily depend of the shelters' or pounds' willingness to allow these dogs into their adoption programs," Annie Lortie of Montreal's One Last Chance - Animal Rescue Team told MNN.
 "Sadly, we suspect that many of these poor dogs might never make it out of these facilities alive."

-Before the proposed ban goes into effect, volunteers at One Last Chance have stepped up to proactively find placement for the pups.
-They have reached out to rescue groups across Canada, finding foster homes for puppies and adult dogs in places that don't enforce breed bans, commonly known in the animal world as breed-specific legislation (BSL).
+Volunteers at One Last Chance had been working for weeks before the legislation passed to proactively find placement for the pups.
+They reached out to rescue groups across Canada, finding foster homes for puppies and adult dogs in places that don't enforce breed bans, commonly known in the animal world as breed-specific legislation (BSL).

-Specifically two organizations in Saskatchewan (1,900 miles away) have volunteered to help with pit bull-type dogs.
-So far, Prairie Sky Dog Rescue and Prairie Pooches Rescue have taken in nine adult dogs and six puppies.
+Two organizations in Saskatchewan — which is 1,900 miles away — volunteered to help with pit bull-type dogs.
+Prairie Sky Dog Rescue and Prairie Pooches Rescue took in nine adult dogs and six puppies.

-Because of the long trek, the dogs have to travel via air to find their foster families (and in some cases permanent homes).
+Because of the long trek, the dogs had to travel via air to find their foster families (and in some cases, permanent homes).

 "Typically, we fly them," says Lortie.
 "Although, this is the most efficient way of getting dogs out of province quickly and safely, the cost can be staggeringly expensive."

-Of course, the rescue groups are gladly accepting donations, but they are also hoping residents will speak out against the proposal by contacting lawmakers.
+The rescue groups gladly accepted donations, but they were also hoping residents would speak out against the proposal by contacting lawmakers.

 "Education and public opinion speak volumes to politicians and decision makers," Lortie says.
 "Let our lawmakers know that the unilateral discrimination of certain breed looking dogs is never going to prevent dog bites or attacks.
 Responsible ownership is the only permanent solution."